East Wanneroo Proposed Urbanisation - Frequently Asked Questions

 The Planning Framework’s proposals for the East Wanneroo area replace those that were previously proposed for that area under the ‘East Wanneroo Structure Plan’, released by the State Government in January 2011.

-The District Structure Plan will include information on what further actions will need to be taken to progress things to a point where landowners will be able to start applying for approval to commence urban development of their land.
-These actions will include:
+The draft District Structure Plan includes information on what further actions will need to be taken to progress things to a point where landowners will be able to start applying for approval to commence urban development of their land.

 No. It is up to you as to when you may wish to develop your land, or sell it to a developer.

 The City’s Local Planning Policy 5.3: East Wanneroo states that Council will not support planning proposals for the East Wanneroo area that are premature in respect to the process which is being followed to prepare a full planning framework for the area.
-The policy also provides that Council will not support new rural developments in the area that may make it more difficult for new urban development to be undertaken.
+The policy also provides that Council will not support new rural developments in the area that may make it more difficult for new urban development to be undertaken in the future.

 This will depend if you are rated on an Unimproved Value (UV) or a Gross Rental Value (GRV) basis.

 As the actions are progressively completed that will mean that the land is getting closer to being able to be developed, the UV of the land can generally be expected to increase, and this may mean an increase in rates where the land is rated on a UV basis.
-However, GRV is generally not expected to increase as a result of these actions being completed, so there is not expected to be an increase in rates due to completion of these actions, where the land is rated on a GRV basis.
+However, GRV is generally not expected to increase as a result of these actions being completed, so there is not expected to be an increase in rates due to completion of these actions on GRV properties